 Connect With Nature At Aiken State Park

+Of all the things to do in Aiken SC, this one might be my favorite – it’s the perfect way to connect with nature.
 Alongside the Edisto River, Aiken State Park offers fishing, camping grounds, swimming areas and kayaking.
 Built during the Great Depression, the park has a historical backdrop with plenty of ways to connect with nature.
 Become an ‘Ultimate Outsider’ when you explore all of South Carolina’s state parks – earn a stamp with each visit and collect all 47 to receive a commemorative t-shirt.

 Step Back in Time